 - NGOs and civil society

 Parts of Swedish development cooperation are conducted through non-governmental organizations and civil society.
-It can be non-governmental organizations and civil society in Sweden, in partner countries or international organizations.
+These can be based in Sweden or in partner countries, or be international organizations.

 - Public sector

 Parts of the Swedish development cooperation are carried out by the public sector.
 For example, through Swedish municipalities and Swedish authorities

 Parts of the Swedish development cooperation are conducted through cooperation between public and private actors.